ga-wdi-lessons/rails-routing/readme.md

 Back to the docs... read about [Path Helpers](http://guides.rubyonrails.org/routing.html#path-and-url-helpers)

+**Questions**:

-Q: What are Helpers, in general, in Rails?
-How do Path Helpers fit into that category?
-What do they look like?
+- What are Helpers, in general, in Rails?
+- How do Path Helpers fit into that category?
+- What do they look like?

 ---

 > **Helpers** codify Rails conventions.
 They write html using Rails or, in the case of custom Helpers, our project's conventions.